fflorey/advent_of_code_2024/README.md

 And it is weekend - so no worry about the time i spent here  - perfect for this one!

 ![alt text](14/20241214_Christmal_Tree.png)

+### Day 15: pixel game

+a) moving "goods" around in a maze - ok, nice, took some time, but a nice one for 3rd advent

+b) Oh, the "goods" are not wider, same to the maze.
+That brings up more interesting possibilities to move them around.
+Took me a lot of time and i learned some more about python... i liked that one.

+### Day 16: Dykstra...

+a) Ok, that day had to come, and here it is.
+Solving this one means you need to know about some graph.theorie.
+And yes, better you use some libraries for this one

+b) Even harder.
+To be honest, at the end i used bing and copilot to solve this one.
+A little bit frustrating.

+No, i don't like these ones...
+Hope for tomorrow.
+But from now on, it might be much, much harder.